Sesamoid Stress Fractures

 The human foot has numerous combinations of dozens of different sesamoid bones.
 The largest and most commonly injured are the two bones beneath the great toe.
-These sesamoid bones rarely develop stress fractures, which is often confused with the more common problem of sesamoiditis combined with a congenital bipartite (split) sesamoid.
-When sesamoid stress fractures do occur, they usually result from an episode of increased repetitive loading such as an increase in running distance.
+These sesamoid bones rarely develop stress fractures, which is often confused with the more common problem of sesamoiditis in conjunction with a congenital bipartite (split) sesamoid.
+When sesamoid stress fractures do occur, they usually result from an episode of increased repetitive loading, such as an increase in running distance.
 Pain under the great toe that is aggravated by standing and walking is common.
 It is not unusual for patients who suffer a sesamoid stress fracture to have a high arched foot type.
-X-rays may be diagnostic although an MRI may be required to clarify the diagnosis.
-Non-displaced sesamoid stress fractures can be treated non-surgically with limited or no weight-bearing for 6-8 weeks.
+X-rays may be diagnostic, although an MRI may be required to clarify the diagnosis.
+Non-displaced sesamoid stress fractures can be treated non-surgically with 6-8 weeks of limited or no weight-bearing.
 Displaced or chronic stress fractures may need surgery, which could include fixing the fracture or removing the affected bone.

-Perhaps the first thing to realize about great toe sesamoid stress fractures is that in many instances they are not actually stress fractures of one of the two sesamoid bones, but rather, a “bipartite sesamoid” with an associated “sesamoiditis”.
-A bipartite sesamoid is a variant of a normal sesamoid where the bone remains separated into two fragments during development.
-“Sesamoiditis” is a general term that refers to pain under the great toe that occurs from repetitive loading to this area in a manner that is similar to metatarsalgia.
-Patients with deformities to the great toe, in which the sesamoid bones track abnormally, such as a bunion, can also develop a version of sesamoiditis.
+Perhaps the first thing to realize about great toe sesamoid stress fractures is that in many instances, they are not actually stress fractures of one of the two sesamoid bones.
+Rather, they are a “bipartite sesamoid” with an associated “sesamoiditis.”
+A bipartite sesamoid is a variant of a normal sesamoid, where the bone remains separated into two fragments during development.
+“Sesamoiditis” is a general term that refers to pain under the great toe that occurs from repetitive loading to this area, in a manner that is similar to metatarsalgia.
+Patients with deformities to the great toe in which the sesamoid bones track abnormally, such as a bunion, can also develop a version of sesamoiditis.

 Sesamoid stress fractures are associated with localized tenderness over the involved sesamoid.
 Movement of the great toe may exacerbate the symptoms.
 The pain is usually isolated to under the great toe region.
 It’s not uncommon for these injuries to occur in patients with high arched feet, as this foot shape tends to cause increased loading at the base of the great toe.